enasequence/read_docs/cli_01.md

 https://github.com/enasequence/webin-cli/releases

-The program requires Java 1.8 or a newer which can be downloaded from:
+The program requires Java 1.8 or newer which can be downloaded from:

 <https://java.com/en/download/>